jcalvinowens/ircam-viewer/README.md

 `$ make -j -s`

-Currently, only the one specific camera model is supported, but more will be added in the future.
+Currently, only two specific camera models are supported: TOPDON TC001 and RX-450, but more will be added in the future.

 Viewing